Which of the following events does not occur during telophase of ... | Channels for Pearson+

 1

-Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
-Mitosis consists of several stages: prophase, metaphase, anaphase, and telophase.
+Understand the process of mitosis, which is the division of a cell nucleus resulting in two identical daughter cells.
+Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Recognize that telophase is the final stage of mitosis, where the cell prepares to complete division.
-During telophase, several key events occur to finalize the separation of the two daughter cells.
+Recall that telophase is the final stage of mitosis.
+During telophase, the nuclear envelope re-forms around each set of chromosomes, and the chromosomes decondense back into chromatin.

-Identify the events that typically occur during telophase: the nuclear envelope re-forms around each set of chromosomes, chromosomes decondense back into chromatin, and cytokinesis begins, which is the process of dividing the cytoplasm to form two separate cells.
+Recognize that spindle fibers, which were responsible for separating the chromosomes during anaphase, begin to disassemble during telophase.

-Understand that spindle fibers attaching to kinetochores is an event that occurs earlier in mitosis, specifically during prometaphase and metaphase, where they help align chromosomes at the metaphase plate.
+Identify that the alignment of chromosomes at the metaphase plate is a characteristic event of metaphase, not telophase.
+During metaphase, chromosomes line up at the cell's equatorial plane, known as the metaphase plate.

-Conclude that the event 'Spindle fibers attach to kinetochores' does not occur during telophase, as it is associated with earlier stages of mitosis.
+Conclude that the event 'Chromosomes align at the metaphase plate' does not occur during telophase, as it is specific to the metaphase stage of mitosis.

 Watch next